bentoml/BentoML/docs/source/examples/controlnet.rst

 Define the model serving logic
 ------------------------------

-Create BentoML :doc:`/guides/services` in a ``service.py`` file to specify the serving logic of this BentoML project.
+Create BentoML :doc:`Services </build-with-bentoml/services>` in a ``service.py`` file to specify the serving logic of this BentoML project.
 In the cloned repository, you can find an example ``service.py`` file that uses the following models:

 - `diffusers/controlnet-canny-sdxl-1.0 <https://huggingface.co/diffusers/controlnet-canny-sdxl-1.0>`_: Offers enhanced control in the image generation process.
 It allows for precise modifications based on text and image inputs, making sure the generated images are more aligned with specific user requirements (for example, replicating certain compositions).
 - `madebyollin/sdxl-vae-fp16-fix <https://huggingface.co/madebyollin/sdxl-vae-fp16-fix>`_: This Variational Autoencoder (VAE) is responsible for encoding and decoding images within the pipeline.